Pherpher089-zz/Lambda-Notes/Career-Development/Code Challenge/HackerRanks.md

     return len(triplets)
 ```

 This solution passed all but four test cases.
-I don't think this solution is efficent enough.
+I don't think this solution is efficient enough.
 Upon looking through the discussions, I found some very helpful tips.
 I will attempt new, iterative solution tomorrow.
 Legend has it, it can be done with O(n), and a hash map is a must.

 ## [Reverse-integer](https://leetcode.com/problems/reverse-integer/)